-I am a 2nd-year Ph.D. student in Computer Science at the University of Vermont advised by Joe Near.
-I’m also a research scientist at OpenMined.
+I am a 2nd-year Ph.D. student in Computer Science at the University of Vermont and a research scientist at OpenMined.
+I am very fortunate to be advised by Joe Near.
 My research interests broadly revolve around data privacy and all aspects of machine learning; theory, algorithms, and applications.

 Currently, I’m focusing on private data analytics and privacy-preserving machine learning including differential privacy, federated learning, and secure multiparty computation.